bruny/gmameui/README.md

 ## WARNING

 This code is migrated from the original SourceForge page.
 It is old and has issues with more recent versions of MAME.
 It is unmaintained (due to time and because I no longer run Linux).
-A more recent fork is available <a href=" https://github.com/sergiomb2/gmameui">here</a>.
+A more recent fork is available [here](https://github.com/sergiomb2/gmameui).

 ## About GMAMEUI